Marpuriganesh/AnimatedWave-publish/README.md

 ## bash
 npm install animated-wave-react

-## Usage
+Usage
-I
-mport the AnimatedWave component and use it within your React components:
+Import the AnimatedWave component and use it within your React components:

 javascript
 Copy code